fleetdm/fleet/handbook/sales/README.md

 - **Standard terms:** For all subscription agreements, NDAs, and similar contracts, Fleet maintains a [standard set of terms and maximum allowable adjustments for those terms](https://docs.google.com/spreadsheets/d/1gAenC948YWG2NwcaVHleUvX0LzS8suyMFpjaBqxHQNg/edit#gid=1136345578).
 Exceptions to these maximum allowable adjustments always require CEO approval, whether in the form of redlines to Fleet's agreements or in terms on a prospective customer's own contract.

-> All non-standard (from another party) subscription agreements, NDAs, and similar contracts require legal review from the Business Operations department before being signed.
+> All non-standard (from another party) subscription agreements, NDAs, and similar contracts require legal review from the Contracts and Compliance department before being signed.
 [Create an issue to request legal review](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/contract-review.md).

 ### Close a new customer deal

-To close a deal with a new customer (non-self-service), create and complete a GitHub issue using the ["Sale" issue template](https://github.com/fleetdm/confidential/issues/new?assignees=hughestaylor&labels=%23g-business-operations&projects=&template=3-sale.md&title=New+customer%3A+_____________).
+To close a deal with a new customer (non-self-service), create and complete a GitHub issue using the ["Sale" issue template](https://github.com/fleetdm/confidential/issues/new?assignees=alexmitchelliii&labels=%23g-sales&projects=&template=3-sale.md&title=New+customer%3A+_____________).

 ### Change customer credit card number